Visiting Granada this July? This exhibition inspired by the city is a must-see!

 What does the exhibition’s title “Cautivada por Granada” mean?

 Good question!
 The truth is I had quite a bit of trouble deciding on a name for this exhibition.
 When I first got booked for the space I wanted to come up with a name right away, but I just couldn’t find one that fitted.
 Plus, it had to be in Spanish!
 It wasn’t until maybe a fortnight before the opening night that I finally decided on “Cautivada por Granada”, which translates literally as “Captivated by Granada” but also has a more figurative meaning of “enchanted” or “mesmerised”.

 What has been the most challenging thing about this exhibition?

-Another aspect, which I don’t think many people would automatically consider, is that the non-stop drawing of the fine details also took its toll physically.
+Another aspect, which I don’t think many people would automatically consider, is that the non-stop drawing of the ink details also took its toll physically.
 Rather than tennis elbow, I had drawing hand!
-By the end I was drawing with my hand strapped up, a plaster on my pen to provide some extra cushioning and two sponges under my elbows!
+By the end I was drawing with my hand strapped up, a plaster on my pen for cushioning and sponges under my elbows.
+Not exactly glamorous!